Tuesday, May 27, 2025

 In 1814 General Jacob Brown led an invasion over the Niagara River, which saw some success before finally having to fall back to their starting positions.
 At the US victory of Chippewa, well-trained US regulars were dressed in grey uniforms, due to a shortage of blue cloth.
 The British commander Riall assumed they were Buffalo militia and was surprised when they fought like disciplined troops.
 “Those are regulars, by God!” he exclaimed and that is why the West Point cadets wear grey to this day.

-A British amphibious invasion led by the bold General Ross routed a larger force of mostly militia, some regulars and Navy sailors at Bladensburg Maryland.
+A British amphibious invasion led by the bold General Robert Ross routed a larger force of mostly militia with some regulars and Navy sailors at Bladensburg Maryland.
 Ross went on to capture Washington DC, where he burned the White House and other government buildings.
 He then went by sea and moved against Baltimore.
 Ross was killed by a sharpshooter early on.
 His cautious replacement decided to wait for the Royal Navy to silence Fort McHenry.
 This failed, giving us the Star Spangled Banner.
 The invasion force went back to their ships.

 In time, this force was reinforced and sent to attack New Orleans, failing badly.
 It is often said that battle was fought for no purpose, since the peace treaty had been signed.
 I disagree.
 If you want to know why, my earlier post about it is here.